Skip to content

 Kentucky Trivia

 November 5, 1788, President George Washington purchased 5,000 acres in Kentucky.
-The land began on the south side of Rough Creek, with all five thousand acres located within Grayson County.
+The land began on the south side of Rough Creek, with all five thousand acres located in Grayson County.
 George Washington regarded the ground as more valuable than what he paid for it because of the abundance of iron ore.
-Records indicated Washington paid “600 pounds in current money of Virginia.”
+Records indicated Washington paid “600 pounds in current money of Virginia.
 Unfortunately, Washington died in 1799 before he could visit Kentucky.

 November 5, 1896, the Louisville Athletic Club defeated Centre College in Danville 28-0.

 November 5, 1897, Patrolman John T. O’Brien, Louisville Police Department, died while investigating a disturbance on Marshall Street.
 Four drunken men had started to chase another man involved in an argument.
-As Patrolman O’Brien helped one man up who fell, another opened fire.
+As Patrolman O’Brien helped one man up, who fell, another opened fire.

 Localtonians wish a Happy Birthday to Lexington native John Winston (“Squire”) Coleman, Jr., author and historian born in 1898.
 Coleman began researching, collecting, and writing Kentucky history in 1932 and became renowned for his work in state and local history, especially on the Bluegrass Region.
 He wrote more than twenty books; the first, Masonry in the Bluegrass, was published in 1933.
 His better known works are Stage-coach Days in the Bluegrass (1935), Slavery Times in Kentucky (1940), A Bibliography of Kentucky History (1949), The Springs of Kentucky (1955), Historic Kentucky (1967), and Kentucky: A Pictorial History (1972).
 Coleman’s private collection on Kentucky history included approximately 3,500 books, pamphlets, manuscripts, maps, atlases, and more than two thousand photographs and negatives.
 Mr. Coleman donated most of his large collection of Kentuckiana to Transylvania University.